aws-samples/serverless-patterns/xray-lambdalayers-cdk-python/README.md

 # Overview

-CDK example to set up AWS X-Ray on a Python Lambda that uses Python Lambda Layers.
-The example demonstrates the use of lambda layer python foder structure, use of constructs for deploying and using the lambda layers and X-Ray.
+This CDK example sets up AWS X-Ray for a Lambda function that uses Lambda Layers.
+The example demonstrates the use of the folder structure for a Lambda layer written in Python, and using constructs for deploying and using the layer and X-Ray.

 # Python Setup